Your cart is empty

 I first met Mateo through my great friend Carlos Rodriguez back in 2014.
 We called into his winery near Logrono for a ‘quick Sunday lunch’

 Matt Michael is one of Sonoma’s hottest talents.
-In his day job, he’s the head winemaker for Robert Young Estate in Alexander Valley - one of the most famed growers and wineries in Sonoma.
-And on the side, he’s slowly growing his small family business, Baldassari Wines, with his dad Dom.
+On the side, he’s slowly growing his small family business, Baldassari Wines, with his dad Dom.

-Mauricio is one of Argentina's most respected winemakers, and I've known him for years at Naked.
+Mauricio is one of Argentina's most respected winemakers, and I've known him for years.
 So it’s a real coup to get him on board.

 Mélanie is the 8th generation of her family to run the Pfister wine business.
 She’s based in the village of Dahlenheim, in the northern part of Alsace and just west of Strasbourg.